w3f/polkadot-wiki/docs/learn/learn-staking.md

 are essentially "wasting" their stake - they used their nomination to elect that validator to the active stake, but receive no rewards in exchange for doing so.

-Note that the network slashes a validator slot for a misbehavior (e.g. validator offline, equivocation, etc.) the slashed amount is a fixed percentage (and not a fixed amount), which means that validator pools with more stake get slashed more DOT.
+Note that the network slashes a validator for a misbehavior (e.g. validator offline, equivocation, etc.) the slashed amount is a fixed percentage (and not a fixed amount), which means that validator pools with more stake get slashed more DOT.
 Again, this is done to provide nominators with an economic incentive to shift their preferences and back less popular